Z-ER042/AR-Recognition-App/README.md

 To quit, press q while the new window camera frame is active, and then press CTRL-C in the terminal to kill the process.

 ## Non-technical Users
-This is a walkthough for non-technical users to try a live demo.
+This is a walkthrough for non-technical users to try a live demo.

 1. Download the zip of this project by pressing the green 'Code' button.
 2. Unzip the folder, and right-click the unzipped project.